NgHuyn/Automated-Data-Pipeline-Platform-for-Movie-Analytics/README.md

 </div>

 #### Pipeline 2 (ETL pipeline)
+- **Purpose**: Automatically updates movie data and reviews every 7 days.

-- Runs automatically every 7 days to update movie data and reviews.
+- **Initial Run**: Fetches all movie data and reviews.

+- **Subsequent Runs**:

-- Initially fetches all movie data; subsequently, it updates the top 10 most popular movies weekly.
+    - Updates the top 10 most popular movies based on popularity.

+    - Fetches new reviews for these 10 movies from the past 7 days.

+**Example UI for Pipeline 2**:
 <div style="display: flex; justify-content: space-between;">

 ![pipline2-a](./image/pipeline2-a.png)